 Step five: Devices to Those in Need

 Our technology goes to one of two places: Our programming, or our online store.
-Our programming currently includes Plug Into Portland, Gift a Geekbox, Affordable Tech Program, and Grants- all in which varying groups can secure a device from Free Geek for free or an affordable cost.
+Our programming currently includes Plug Into Portland, Affordable Tech Program, and Grants- all in which varying groups can secure a device from Free Geek for free or an affordable cost.
 The technology sold at low prices online through our eBay store helps with proceeds to directly support our educational and outreach programs.